 Step1: One time setup (in your test project)

-Step2: Run tests based on the defined triggers (push to main, pull_request to main, schedule etc all)
+Step2: Run tests based on the defined triggers (push to main, pull_request to main, schedule, on demand etc all)

 Step3: Report found issues